-In accordance with Government Auditing Standards, we have also issued our report dated December 2, 2020, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 20, 2021, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 That report describes the scope of our internal control testing over financial reporting and compliance, and the results of that testing, and does not opine on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.

-Brown Metropolitan Housing Authority Brown County Independent Auditor's Report Page 3 abu l
+Brown Metropolitan Housing Authority Brown County Independent Auditor's Report Page 3

-Keith Faber Auditor of State Columbus, Ohio December 2, 2020
+Keith Faber Auditor of State Columbus, Ohio